david-xc/STA208/README.md

 		* `ResNet.ipynb`: this is the notebook for the code and explanations about ResNet50 model(baseline 2).
 		*
 * `/data/`: The data we used in this project is on the website "https://www.kaggle.com/c/plant-pathology-2021-fgvc8/data".
-Since it is larger than 100Mb, we do not put it here due to the limit of space.
+Since it is larger than 100Mb, we do not include it here.
 Here we only give a introduction of the dataset we use in this project.

 	* `Data.pdf`: this file contains a introduction of the data set we use in this project.